 The mission of the Alzheimer's Association is to eliminate Alzheimer's disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.

-The American Red Cross, Sacramento Sierra Chapter provides relief to victims of disaster and helps people prevent, prepare for and respond to emergencies.
+The American Red Cross, Capital Region Chapter provides relief to victims of disaster and helps people prevent, prepare for and respond to emergencies.

 The mission of Animal Spay and Neuter is to put an end to the killing of animals by altering them before that first litter and to educate the public in animal welfare.